sridhar-s-subramanian/strapi-content-helper/README.md

 the Content-Type Builder, and the two never drift.

 > Status: core engine, CLI, and Next.js + Astro support are implemented and tested.
 > The Strapi admin plugin is included for dev-mode use.
-See [PRD.md](./PRD.md) for the task map.

 ---